This post contains affiliate links.

-Take your favorite comfort food to new heights with the addition of truffle oil for the best fresh Truffle Risotto around.
-Made with arborio rice, garlic, and (optionally) white wine!
+Take your favorite comfort food to new heights with the addition of truffle oil for the best parmesan truffle risotto around.
+This vegetarian risotto is a terrific one-pot dinner that’s ready in 30 minutes!

-Risotto in itself is a comfort dish perfect for the coziest of evenings.
+Risotto in itself is a vegetarian comfort dish perfect for the coziest of evenings.
 Served hot and creamy, it has mac and cheese vibes but is more versatile in terms of add-ins and flavor options.
-Today, we’re giving it an unexpected twist by adding in a bit of truffle oil for rich, flavorful, earthy undertones that totally complete the dish!

-Parmesan truffle risotto is made with ingredients that are easy to find, and that includes the truffle oil!
-You can usually find a few varieties on the aisle with the other cooking oils.
-As for the garlic, salt, pepper, and certainly the wine, those are pantry staples!
+Parmesan truffle risotto is made with easy-to-find ingredients, including truffle oil!
+You can usually find a few varieties in the oil aisle, along with the other cooking oils.

-- Shallot: Use 1 medium shallot, chopped into fine pieces.
+- Shallot: Shallots offer a more unique flavor than standard onions.
 This is going to add a lot of flavor, so don’t skip this one!

-- Arborio Rice: As for the rice, 1 ½ cups will contribute to 4 heaping servings.
-This is a medium-grain rice with a lot of amylopectin starch, making it ultra-creamy when cooked.
+- Arborio Rice: This is a medium-grain rice with a lot of amylopectin starch, making it ultra-creamy when cooked.

-- White Wine: For a bit of extra flavor that pairs incredibly with the truffle oil, optionally include ¼ cup of white wine.
+- White Wine: For a bit of extra flavor that pairs incredibly with the truffle oil, optionally include white wine.
+You can also just use additional vegetable broth.

-- Vegetable Broth: Use 4 cups of warm vegetable broth to fluff up the risotto.
+- Vegetable Broth: Use vegetable broth to fluff up the risotto.
 This will add more flavor to the dish than using water.

 If you don’t have olive oil (or wish to use something else), you can make truffle butter risotto by using truffle butter in its place!
 Homemade truffle butter is easy to make and will add even more flavor to the risotto.
 (Of course, you can always use regular butter as well!)

-The bulk of this recipe’s cook time will involve letting the rice fluff up.
+The bulk of this vegetarian risotto cook time will involve letting the rice fluff up.
 Other than that, the steps are pretty simple, and the whole recipe should take about 30 minutes.
-Good news: you only need one pot!

 To begin, heat the olive oil in a large pan over medium heat.
-Add the shallots and garlic and cook until the shallots are translucent and soft.
-It should take about 3 minutes.
+Add the shallots and garlic and cook until the shallots are translucent and soft, about 3 minutes.

 Next, add the dry rice and cook.
-Stir frequently for about 2 minutes, or until the rice is slightly opaque on the outside but uncooked on the inside.
-This step will make for a great texture when finished cooking!
+Stir frequently for about 2 minutes or until the rice is slightly opaque on the outside but uncooked on the inside.
+This step will give the rice a great texture when it is finished cooking!

 Add the wine to the pot and simmer until the wine has completely been absorbed.
 Slowly add the vegetable broth, adding ½ cup at a time.
 Wait until the broth has completely absorbed before adding another ½ cup, and continue this process until the rice is cooked through.